scalableminds/webknossos-libs/cluster_tools/dockered-slurm/README.md

 $ docker-compose up -d
 ```

+> Note: If you encounter permission errors (`Failed to check keyfile "/etc/munge/munge.key": Permission denied`), follow the steps from the "Deleting the Cluster" section and run the previous command again.

 ## Register the Cluster with SlurmDBD

 To register the cluster to the slurmdbd daemon, run the `register_cluster.sh`